-- In order to help you keep focused as well as to remember content and process of group interactions, you are required to keep a journal containing entries based on each class.
-Make sure that your journal does cover the focus of the chapter just studied.
-This journal is essential in completing assignments, and in doing the team test.
+- In order to help you keep focused as well as to remember content and process of group interactions, you are required to do writings based on each class.
+Make sure that your paper covers the focus of the chapter just studied.
+These papers are essential for completing assignments, and in doing the team test.
 The focus should include your group's functioning as well as your individual functioning.
-If you miss class, you can't complete that journal, so make sure you don't miss!
-Put a title on each journal. - Required format: Use these headings for your journal entries. . - 1) What happened? -This is not be a recap of the class but must describe a specific situation that occurred, name the people involved and describe your actions or reaction.
-Keep this section as brief as possible. - 2) Theory connection Explain the theory aspect(s) that this situation relates to including only the points that are DIRECTLY relevant.
-Work hard at really trying to see how the theory connects to your experience. - 3) What I am learning Strengths, weaknesses, goals etc-must relate to the theory. . - You should do a journal entry every week, AFTER doing the required reading and attending the class.
-Keep your journals up to date, and date the weekly entries on loose-leaf.
-Choose your best ones to submit as you do them since they are worth 3 marks each.
-There will be 7 collection dates, but you are required to submit only 5.
+Be clear and specific about examples.
+If you miss class, you can complete that paper by writing about an experience you had that week that relates directly to the topic of the week.
+Put a title on each write-up that clearly gives the topic. - Required format: Use these headings for your entries. .

+What happened? - This is not be a recap of the class but must describe a specific situation that occurred, name the people involved and describe your actions or reaction.
+Keep this section brief and to the point.
+Theory connection - Explain the theory aspect(s) that this situation relates to including only the points that are DIRECTLY relevant.
+Work hard at really trying to see how the theory connects to your experience.
+What I am learning - Strengths, weaknesses, goals etc-must relate to the theory.

+- You should do write-up entry every week, AFTER doing the required reading and attending the class.
+Keep up to date, and date the weekly entries on loose-leaf.
+Choose your best ones to submit as you do them since they are worth 5 marks each.
+There will be 6 collection dates, but you are required to submit only 4.
 The others may come in very handy during the team test.
-Journals completed during class will not be accepted, nor will ones turned in early or late.
-This system has been established at the request of students who attend class consistently and get their work done in time. - Journals will be turned in before the team test (see schedule) and distributed at the test.
-Only the journals that have been turned in prior to the test may be used during the test so make sure you turn yours in by the designated time.
-Your group may not use a journal that has any detailed text or lecture notes in it so make sure you keep them separate.
+Papers completed during class will not be accepted, nor will ones turned in early or late.
+This system has been established at the request of students who attend class consistently and get their work done in time. - All Class Write-ups will be turned in before the team test (see schedule) and distributed at the test.
+Only the ones that have been turned in prior to the test may be used during the test so make sure you turn yours in by the designated time.
+Your group may not use a paper that has any detailed text or lecture notes in it so make sure you keep them separate.

-3. Test #1 20%
+3. TEST #1 INDIVIDUAL TEST